-Inna Hudaya was born pushing herself in everything she does in life – always looking for the next challenge and life changing experience.
-A feminist, social-entrepreneur, advocates and world traveler, she has checked off more items on her bucket list than most people will in their lifetime.
-Inna devotes her time as a mentor for young people and committed to building communities to support women with unwanted pregnancy.
-Inna is an avid traveler and adventurer; she has visited 28 countries, a quirky alone, love walking around anonymously and wondering herself as James Bond during her travel.
-However, she marks activism thru Samsara as her most epic adventure yet.
+Inna Hudaya was born pushing herself in everything she does in life – always looking for the next challenge and life-changing experience.
+A feminist, social-entrepreneur, human rights advocate, and traveler.
+Inna is an avid traveler and adventurer; a quirkyalone, love walking around anonymously and wondering herself as James Bond during her travels.
+However, she marks activism as her most epic adventure yet.

 Inna Hudaya walked out of her hometown with one thought in her mind: How can I never go back?
-How not to end up extremist?
 How can I make a difference?
-In 2000, few days after her final exam, she jumped on a bus for Yogyakarta.
+In 2000, a few days after her final exam, she jumped on a bus for Yogyakarta.

-Inna’s career began in 2007 when she was 26, four years after her abortion.
-She had an unplanned pregnancy in the age of 22 when she studied in medical school.
-As a religious girl, sharing and being open is not her option.
+Inna’s work began in 2007 when she was 26, four years after her abortion.
+In a traditional and religious setting, sharing and being open is not her option.
 She knew that instead of getting the support she needed, she will face stigma and discrimination from her family and environment.
-She decided to have an abortion.
-Unfortunately, she couldn’t afford to have an abortion at the clinic.
-Her friends took her to have a clandestine abortion.
-Her abortion performed by an old woman in a hotel room, no counseling provided for her, no pain killer.
-It was very painful to her that made her feel like to die.
-She felt alone since her boyfriend took off afterward.
-She had post-psychosomatic trauma after the abortion, that forced her to give up her study and focus on recovering by seeing psychiatry and having the treatment that made her broke and had a debt.
-She could not find a way out but to finally talk to her family in 2007.
-Beyond her expectation, her mother can accept her condition.
-However, her brother could not accept her and even saying that her blood is halal to kill.
-She never had communication to her brother anymore.
+So she decided to have an abortion.
+She had post-psychosomatic trauma after the abortion, which forced her to give up her study and focus on recovering by seeing psychiatry and having the treatment that made her broke and had a debt.